 You wouldn’t think that a Spanish-speaking girl, watching a television program in Spanish would learn more Spanish.
 At the time I didn’t realize that watching El Chavo del 8 would expand my Spanish vocabulary and make me understand that there were regional or country differences within the same language.
 In this case I am talking […]

-5 curious facts about Cinco de Mayo The Cinco de Mayo (5th of May) celebration commemorates the victory of the Mexican army over France in the Battle of Puebla in 1862.
+5 Curious Facts About Cinco de Mayo The Cinco de Mayo (5th of May) celebration commemorates the victory of the Mexican army over France in the Battle of Puebla in 1862.
 It is a festivity from Mexico that in the United States becomes a celebration of the Mexican culture and heritage.
-1. Cinco de Mayo […]
+Click here to get […]

 October 31st is the line that divides fall from winter, plenty from paucity… life and death.
 Halloween is a celebration that has its origins from the Celts, who celebrated their new year on November 1st.
 The last day of the year, October 31st known as the night of Samhain in the Celtic religion, signaled “the […]